DexPaprika API

 | 400 | Bad params, unsupported chain, asset not found, or one invalid asset in batch |

-| 429 | Global stream limit exceeded -- retry with backoff |
+| 429 | IP stream limit exceeded (`{"message":"ip stream limit exceeded"}`) -- retry with backoff |

 Errors during an active stream arrive as SSE events: `event: error` + `data: {"message": "..."}`.
-Handle both HTTP errors (before stream starts) and SSE errors (during streaming).
+Non-fatal notices (deprecations, etc.) arrive as `event: warning`.
+Handle HTTP errors (before stream starts), SSE errors (during), and treat unknown event names as no-ops.

 ---